And what is the KEY factor in developing a child’s confidence?

 9. Teach them how to set and achieve goals.

 Setting and achieving challenging, realistic goals can help children feel more capable.
-Help your children or students set and stick to specific goals by following the simple steps in our Goal-Setting Printables (available in the Self-Esteem and Confidence Kit).
+Help your children or students set and stick to specific goals by following the simple steps in our helpful goal-setting blog post here.

 10. Set aside time when you give them undivided attention.